docker-mailserver/docker-mailserver/docs/content/config/environment.md

 This settings controls whether checks should be performed on emails coming from authenticated users (i.e. most likely outgoing emails).
 The default value is `0` in order to align better with SpamAssassin. **We recommend** reading through [the Rspamd documentation on scanning outbound emails][rspamd-scanning-outbound] though to decide for yourself whether you need and want this feature.

-Note that not all groups are disabled: DKIM signing of e-mails will still happen.
+!!! note "Not all groups are disabled"

+    DKIM signing of e-mails will still happen.

 - **0** => No checks will be performed for authenticated users
 - 1 => All default checks will be performed for authenticated users